-Benefits and Lessons Learned From Conducting CBPR in the Immigrant Integration Field and its impact.
-Ultimately, CBPR involves forts would lead to increased comprehension a partnership approach to research that of local immigration dynamics.
-As Smith et equitably involves community members, al. (2016) demonstrate through their work organizational representatives, and re- with a partnership between trained researchers in all steps of the research pro-searchers and nonprofits in Charlotte, such cess, and in which all partners contribute studies enabled the understanding of how expertise and share decision making and Latino immigrants navigate their daily lives ownership in the process.
-The aim of CBPR without Social Security numbers, resources is to increase knowledge and understand- and support services the community uses, and the spaces and services they consider enhance job success of new immigrants.
-In efficiently.
+Benefits and Lessons Learned From Conducting CBPR in the Immigrant Integration Field a partnership approach to research that of local immigration dynamics.
+As Smith et equitably involves community members, al. (2016) demonstrate through their work searchers in all steps of the research pro- searchers and nonprofits in Charlotte, such cess, and in which all partners contribute studies enabled the understanding of how expertise and share decision making and Latino immigrants navigate their daily lives ownership in the process.
+The aim of CBPR without Social Security numbers, resources trusted and safe.

-CBPR ultimately helps to create linkages for dominant and immigrant-serving institutions, but also for the multiple partners included, such as the community, the state, academic institutions, and nonprofit organizations.
-According to Smith et al. (2016), these aspects of immigrant integration help trusted and safe.
 CBPR also brings cultural addition, CBPR findings are vital for proand language sensitivity to service deliv- viding support to the immigrant workforce, ery.
-For instance, the organization Smith particularly in public speaking, collaboraet al. (2016) studied informed the commu-tion, writing, and leadership.
+For instance, the organization Smith particularly in public speaking, collaboraet al. (2016) studied informed the commu- tion, writing, and leadership.
 Further, CBPR nity advisory board members and partners projects facilitate better understanding of about the results of the study, allowing for communities, thereby allowing for the effective dissemination of the information, promotion of immigrant civic engagement as well as facilitation of the interventions and creating a foundation to promote crossamong community groups to be culturally cultural interactions and inclusivity.
 Such appropriate.
 For example, all researchers interactions and inclusivity are the hallmark used Spanish to address members of the of community-based decision making and Latino community who participated in the collective progress.
 Finally, of particular study.
-Incorporating various integration importance for researchers such as faculty programs and research in CBPR, such as at universities, CBPR can be a useful meththe NUEVO Dia Dialogue Programs, allows odology when performed appropriately to the community to engage in dialogue and link areas of research, teaching, and service. better identify what aspects of the commu- Avenues for future research include idennity need to be addressed to serve Latinos tifying and evaluating examples of effective CBPR university-community models for facilitating researcher-practitioner collaboration on local immigrant integration and receptivity and the challenges, opportunities, and best practices encountered and implemented.
+Incorporating various integration importance for researchers such as faculty programs and research in CBPR, such as at universities, CBPR can be a useful meththe NUEVO Dia Dialogue Programs, allows odology when performed appropriately to the community to engage in dialogue and link areas of research, teaching, and service. better identify what aspects of the commu- Avenues for future research include idennity need to be addressed to serve Latinos tifying and evaluating examples of effecefficiently.